sejalsksagar/gridmind/README.md

 ---

-Built for Gridlock Hackathon 2.0 (Flipkart).
+Built for Gridlock Hackathon 2.0 (Flipkart) 2026